 Citizen journalism photo agency Scoopt has shut down.
-Getty Images, Which recommended for the site two years back, are letting it go.
+Getty Images, which purchased the site two years back, are letting it go.

-The need for dedicated citizen journalism agencies is declining as Citizens've become more knowledgeable on how to reach out and get Their stuff to the mainstream media - and get the earnings from it.
-The rise of social media has to a large extents Meant That They have played out Their party.
+The need for dedicated citizen journalism agencies is declining as citizens become more knowledgeable on how to reach out and get their stuff to mainstream media – and get the earnings from it.
+The rise of social media has to a large extent meant that they have played out their part.

 Even Scoopt’s founder Kyle MacRae now think the concept is doomed.

-- A smarter model is sucking in hot images from wherever They happen to be posted and shared, Whether that's Flickr or TwitPic or anywhere else, he says to the BJP.
+– A smarter model is sucking in hot images from wherever they happen to be posted and shared, whether that’s Flickr or TwitPic or anywhere else, he says to BJP.